cms-opendata-workshop/workshop2024-lesson-statistical-inference/episodes/05-challenge.md

 :::::::::::::::::::::::::::::::::::::::::::::::

-Now run Combine over this datacard to obtain the limits on our parameter of interest, signal strength, with the simple `AsymptoticLimits` option:
+Now run Combine over this datacard to obtain the limits on our parameter of interest, signal strength modifier, with the simple `AsymptoticLimits` option:

 ```bash
 combine -M AsymptoticLimits datacard_count.txt
 ```

 You will see some error messages concerning the computation of the observed limit, arising from numerical stability issues.
-In order to avoid this, let's rerun by limiting the signal strength to be maximum 2:
+In order to avoid this, let's rerun by limiting the signal strength modifier to be maximum 2:

 ```bash
 combine -M AsymptoticLimits datacard_count.txt --rMax=2